Maaike Snelder

 Principal Scientist

-My research focuses on the development of models and tools to design resilient future mobility systems in such a way that cities and regions remain accessible and liveable.
+My research focuses on the design of future mobility systems in such a way that cities and regions remain accessible and liveable.

 Research area

 This challenge is enormous because the current mobility system is running at its capacity; there is hardly any spare capacity.
 Small disruptions can therefore lead to large delays.
 If we don’t take action, this will happen more often with even greater impact.
-The number of car kilometers will increase as the number of inhabitants around cities increases and automation makes driving more attractive.
+The number of car kilometers will increase as the number of inhabitants around cities increases, there is insufficient space for new infrastructure, and disruptions occur more frequently.

-New mobility concepts like mobility as a service (MaaS), automated vehicles, shared vehicles and micro modalities offer opportunities because, if properly managed, they have the potential to increase capacity, offer alternatives, increase flexibility and reduce the number of vehicles and parking spaces required.
+New mobility concepts like mobility as a service (MaaS), automated vehicles, shared vehicles, mobility hubs and micro modalities offer opportunities because, if properly managed, they have the potential to increase capacity, offer alternatives, increase flexibility, and reduce the number of vehicles and parking spaces required.
 Design and evaluation models are needed to provide insight into which measures can be taken to counteract negative effects and to stimulate positive effects.

 Recent results